Tvedestrand Municipality: Administrative history

-On 1 January 1962, the Strengereid area (population: 375) of Tvedestrand was transferred to neighboring Moland municipality.
-Then on 1 January 1964, the Holtegården area (population: 5) was transferred from Moland to Tvedestrand.
-The uninhabited Folevatnet area in Tvedestrand was transferred to the municipality of Risør on 1 January 1984.
+On 1 January 1962, the Strengereid area (population: 375) of Tvedestrand Municipality was transferred to the neighboring Moland Municipality.
+Then on 1 January 1964, the Holtegården area (population: 5) was transferred from Moland Muncipality to Tvedestrand Muncipality.
+On 1 January 1984, the uninhabited Folevatnet area in Tvedestrand Muncipality was transferred to the neighboring Risør Municipality.

+In 2020, there were many municipal and county mergers across Norway due to the work of the Solberg cabinet.
+Historically, this municipality was part of the old Aust-Agder county.
+On 1 January 2020, the municipality became a part of the newly-formed Agder county (after Aust-Agder and Vest-Agder counties were merged).